inkeep/starter-template-widgets-embed/README.md

 });
 ```

-You can then use `inkeep.embed()` multiple times with the same base settings.
+You can then use `inkeep.embed()` to instantiate different components with the same base settings.

 ### Syncing with dark mode and changing props after the initial render
 How color mode is changed van vary per web app platform.
 Regardless, you can use the `render` method to update an instance of the component with any new properties, like `colorMode`.